IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/db-for-my-sql/flexible-server/README.md

 ### Parameter: `highAvailability`

 The mode for High Availability (HA).
-It is not supported for the Burstable pricing tier and Zuno redundant HA can only be set during server provisioning.
+It is not supported for the Burstable pricing tier and Zone redundant HA can only be set during server provisioning.

 - Required: No
 - Type: string